-Author has written 1 story for Tales of Symphonia.
+Author has written 2 stories for Tales of Symphonia, and Tales of Vesperia.

 Name:I'm not telling you

 I have had so many fantasies about some fictions for things that I have had to make fan fictions about them.
 Thus, I created this profile.

 I will update my stories when I have the chance.
 Unfortunately, I have a pretty busy schedule so I cannot write as often as I'd like.
 Also, my imagination is wierd and starts at the end of the story leaving me to work towards that.
 Because of this, I may make changes to previous chapters to fit my new vision of the future.

 My pen name originates from the fact that my mind retreats into the darkest places and drags out creations and other things to put in my stories.
 These creations are often villains.
 Go figure.